- Design Practices

 About me

-Maria Kramer graduated with a diploma from the Bartlett School of Architecture, UCL in addition to obtaining a masters.
-Previously she has studied architecture at the University of Applied Arts in Vienna and art at UCSB (University of California, Santa Barbara).
+I graduated with a diploma from the Bartlett School of Architecture, UCL in addition to obtaining a Masters.
+Previously she studied architecture at the University of Applied Arts in Vienna for her BA and art at UCSB (University of California, Santa Barbara).

-Maria has given upskilling seminars to local councils and their regeneration teams financed by the GLA with regards to the process of briefing, designing and constructing building projects based on RIBA work stages.
-This included understanding risks and opportunities of different building contracts holistically as well as their pros and cons and basics for tendering and managing quality control throughout the project stages.
+Maria has given upskilling seminars to local councils and their regeneration teams financed by the GLA regarding the process of briefing, designing and constructing building projects based on RIBA work stages.
+This included understanding risks and opportunities of different building contracts holistically as well as basics for tendering and managing quality control throughout the project stages.

 Teaching

-Maria taught at Cardiff University for several years before joining Westminster University Maria has previously also taught at Oxford Brooks University and at the London Metropolitan University.
+I taught at Cardiff University for several years before joining Westminster University.
+I have previously also taught intermittently at Oxford Brooks University and at the London Metropolitan University.

 Research

-Maria’s research encompasses the combination of exploring the architect’s role as a social value creator as well as promoting and enhancing ecological considerations in the built environment.
+Maria’s research encompasses the combination of exploring the architect’s wider role in society, also as a social value creator, as well as promoting and enhancing ecological considerations in the built environment.

 Promoting community and student-led initiatives serves to embed collective power within ecological localism and demonstrates that design ambition can effectively align with collaborative efforts through participatory design.